 In addition to the above techniques, there is a subset of SEO called Local SEO.

-Everything included in this post is beneficial for Local SEO as well but when it comes to optimizing your website for searches related to specific locations, there a few more optimizations to take into account.
+Everything included in this SEO checklist is beneficial for Local SEO, but when it comes to optimizing your website for searches related to specific locations, there a few more optimizations to take into account.